-Each Clinical Service will monitor compliance with the Hospital informed consent policy.
-Procedures requiring consent shall be performed only upon signed informed consent, which contains evidence that the risks, benefits and alternative treatments have been explained and understood by the patient.
-It is the responsibility of the Member to ensure that the signed consent form and documentation of the informed consent discussion is contained in the medical record.
-For Oral and Maxillofacial Surgery, Medical Staff members of the Oral and Maxillofacial Surgery are responsible to ensure that the signed consent form and documentation of the informed consent discussion is contained in the medical record.
+Each Clinical Service will monitor compliance with the Hospital's informed consent policy.
+Procedures requiringthat require consent shall be performed only upon signedafter a documented informed consent process, which contains evidence that the risks, benefits, and alternative treatments have been explained and understood by the patient.
+It is the responsibility of the Member to ensure that the signeddocumented consent form and documentation of the informed consent discussion is containedare recorded in the medical record.
+For Oral and Maxillofacial Surgery, Medical Staff members of the Oral and Maxillofacial Surgery Service are responsible to ensure for ensuring that the signed-consent form and documentation of the informed consent discussion is contained are recorded in the medical record.
 Emergency procedures may be performed when signed consent has not been obtained if, in the opinion of the Member, serious harm would befall the patient if the procedure were not performed.
 The need for the emergency procedure shall be documented in the medical record.